Big Trout

 The Big Trout is a 10-metre-high fibreglass model in Adaminaby, New South Wales, Australia, a popular fishing spot for trout.
-Built in 1973 by local artist and fisherman, Andy Lomnici, the Big Trout is part of more than 150 Big Things located throughout Australia.
+Built in 1973 by local artist and fisherman, Andy Lomnici, the Big Trout is part of more than 1075 Big Things located throughout Australia.
 Originally conceived by Leigh Stewart, the Snowy Mountains Authority assisted with funding, and work on the trout started in 1971.

 Construction

 Andy Lomnici used a frozen trout as a guide, and built the final work in fibreglass over mesh and a steel frame.
 The completed Big Trout stands at 10 m and weighs 2.5 t.
 The scales were produced by covering the work in mesh, adding a final layer of fiberglass, and then removing the mesh before it set.

-In 2012 the work was repainted to celebrate the centenary of the Snowy River Shire.
+In 2007, the trout was repainted and restored and in 2012 the work was refurbished to celebrate the centenary of the Snowy River Shire.